iamsourabh96/3D_Reconstruction/README.md

 a.
 Detecting features on every subsequent frames and obtaining correspondences.
 b.
 Using Optical flow to track features to subsequent frames.

 The tracking features approach is computationally faster.
 Tracked features can be lost over the subsequent frames and will have to be reintiallized once they fall below a certain specified threshold.
-In the current implementaation the features are reinitialized if the number of key points fall below 1500.
+In the current implementation the features are reinitialized if the number of key points fall below 1500.

 ## Computing Essesntial Matrix from point correspondences